-Born in Charleston, SC, Kevin Krapp has spent all of his life on the Southeastern coast; he grew up on Hilton Head Island and later moved to Atlanta during high school, where he began working in the restaurant industry as a server.
-After moving back to Charleston for college, Krapp started his career in fine dining as a server at Blossom Cafe.
-Here, he served alongside Steve Palmer – future founder and managing partner of The Indigo Road Restaurant Group – not knowing the two would continue to work together throughout the years.
-As Krapp’s first foray in fine dining, he found his first lessons in management at Blossom Café, learning the fundamentals of great service and laying the foundation for his future career.
+Born in Charleston, S.C., Kevin Krapp has spent his entire life on the Southeastern coast.
+Hailing from Hilton Head Island, Krapp relocated to Atlanta during high school where he began working in the restaurant industry as a server.
+After moving back to Charleston for college, Krapp spearheaded his fine dining career as a server at Blossom Café where he met and served alongside Steve Palmer, the future founder and managing partner of The Indigo Road Hospitality Group.

 Krapp went on to pursue a serving position with Charleston’s Peninsula Grill, again with Palmer, noting that it was here where he was first pushed to start managing as he learned more about the hospitality side of the business.
 “Peninsula Grill was different than any other fine dining restaurants I’d worked in,” said Krapp.
 “It was here that learned how hospitality went far beyond great food, wine and service.”